Perry Dozier

-Perry L. Dozier (born 1958 or 1959) is a farmer and politician from Washington.
-Dozier is a Republican member of the Washington State Senate from District 16.
+Perry L. Dozier (born 1958 or 1959) is an American politician from Washington.
+He is a Republican member of the Washington State Senate from District 16.

+Career

+Dozier and his father-in-law founded Double D Ranches after graduating from Whitman College.
+He became president of the Washington Wheat Growers Association in 2001.
+In 2008, he was elected to the Walla Walla County Commission, and served two four-year terms.

+In 2020, Dozier was elected to the Washington State Senate.

 Personal life

 Dozier's wife is Darleen Dozier.
 They have two children.
 Dozier and his family live in Walla Walla, Washington.